kamalGoku/Meta/Behaviour/Stories.md

 DOs:
 - Asking clarifying questions
-- Gathering data to build or verifyhypothesis and
+- Gathering data to build or verify a hypothesis and
 - Understanding who the domain experts are leveraging their knowledge
 - Understanding what is already known about the problem space and what remains unknown
 - Not trying to boil the ocean and limiting the scope of the problem initially
 - Compromising with partner teams on features/functionality
-- Forming a short term/long term action plan
+- Forming a short-term/long-term action plan
 - Formulating and communicating the tradeoffs of various approaches

+#### Develop the story on TAM design in Marvell

 ### Building a system with unclear requirements*